-Better than the previous version in lots of small ways, dependable family transport
+Better than the old version in lots of small ways, dependable family transport, hybrid version is genuinely useful

 What is it?